 A guy will start talking to someone he would like to do business with.
 Okay, nothing wrong with that.
 But if they’re not interested then they’re somehow a piece of shit.

 That’s not how the world works.

-In order to get something from someone, we have to offer something of value.
-A lot of the time, being in an infectiously positive mood can have significant value.
-And this is something that charming people understand.
+In order to get something from someone, we have to offer value.
+A majority of the time, being in an infectiously positive mood can have significant value.
+And charming people understand this.